robotology/event-driven/documentation/1viewer.md

 ### Using real hardware/camera?

 * You should have followed the instructions [to run install hardware and run zynqGrabber](README.md).
-* if everything went smoothly, your zynqGrabber should be running and a port `/zynqGrabber/AE:o` should be already open (check with `yarp name list`).
+* If everything went smoothly, your laptop should be connected to the `yarpserver` running on the ZCB, your zynqGrabber should be running and a port `/zynqGrabber/AE:o` should be already open (check with `yarp name list`).

 ### Okay - yarpdataplayer users, and hardware users back together here:
 * In a separate terminal, run a yarpmanager: